Procyon Lotor

 9-12 inches at the shoulder

-Raccoons diet makes them one of the most omnivorous animals, due to it consisting of almost equal amounts of invertebrates, plant material, and vertebrates.
+The raccoon’s diet makes them one of the most omnivorous animals, due to it consisting of almost equal amounts of invertebrates, plant material, and vertebrates.

 Raccoons have a wide home range extending through all of North America.
-While they have thrived in sparsely wooded areas recently, raccoons depend on vertical structures to climb when they feel threatened.
+While they have thrived in sparsely wooded areas recently, this animal depends on vertical structures to climb when they feel threatened.
 Because of that, they usually avoid open terrain and high concentrations of trees that are too smooth to climb.
 They generally sleep and make their dens in tree hollows in old trees and rock crevices, but if those are unavailable raccoons will use burrows dug by other mammals, dense undergrowth, and roadside culverts in urban areas.